Local fireman publishes first children’s book

 FAYETTEVILLE, Ark.
-(KFTA) — A local fireman in Northwest Arkansas is passing on what his mom instilled in him as a child in a fun way.
+(KNWA) — A local fireman in Northwest Arkansas is passing on what his mom instilled in him as a child in a fun way.

 David Carr is a firefighter, full time for Springdale and part time for Bethel Heights and Lowell.